paulinalei/yoyo/_posts/2017-06-28-adventures-in-building-my-personal-website.markdown

 ### Sass
 I learned Sass.
 This definitely made styling so much easier.
 Why didn't I learn this earlier?

+### p5JS
+I first heard about p5JS from my roommate, because she is a Design | Media Arts major and this was a JavaScript library designed specifically for artists.
+I used p5JS for my landing page and loved the effect it achieved.
+It was easy to learn and definitely great for visual representations.

+I found out that p5JS does not automatically resize the canvas, so had to look up how to do this.

+I had issues when I was linking in the libraries.
+The landing page worked on my local server but not when I published it online.
+This was because I used a CDN that used http instead of manually including the files, so I had to change it to https, as GitHub uses https.

 ### IsotopeJS
 Using Isotope for my portfolio grid.

-I had initally set specific width and height to make my grid elements squares.
+I had initally set a specific width and height to make my grid elements squares.
 But this caused some issues in formatting the grid and making it responsive.
 Using relative widths now.

 ## Using a DNS
 First time buying a domain!

 Before, I had used UCLA's online hosting service and had a domain with bol.ucla.edu.
 It was nice to learn how to do this myself.
 I purchased a domain name via Namecheap and easily found resources to get my website up and running!

+In adding a CNAME record for Namecheap, I had first put in the project URL for the repository holding my website instead of using my own user URL.
+I figured out that you only need to use your user URL instead of the specific project URL because GitHub will automatically find the CNAME for a user.